HHHlaing/bms-node/README.md

 * Option 2: run individual bms node from command line
 <pre>
-  python bms_node.py --conf=<configuration file path>
+  python bms_node.py --conf=\<configuration file\>
 </pre>

-* Start consumer: open consumer/index.html in a browser
+* Start consumer: open consumer/index.html in a browser.
+Configure the consumer data names [here](https://github.com/zhehaowang/bms-node/blob/master/consumer/js/page.js#L28-L39).

 * Configure routes: interest from bms nodes should be able to get to the gateway publisher, or its child nodes.
 Interest from the consumer should be able to get to the nodes that publish the expected aggregations.